-The v6-02 drivers for Carrier controllers with Ethernet capability have a BACnet firewall feature that allows you to restrict BACnet/IP communication with the controller to all private IP addresses and/or to a whitelist of IP addresses that you define.
+The drv_fwex and drv_gen5 drivers for XT and TruVu controllers, and the v6-02 or later drivers for Carrier controllers with Ethernet capability, have a BACnet firewall feature that allows you to restrict BACnet/IP communication with the controller to all private IP addresses and/or to a whitelist of IP addresses that you define.
 This feature provides another layer of security for your system.